OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 variables cannot be located outside of that assembly.
 Also, each design variable must point to a component input.
 During the optimization process, the design variables are modified, and the relevant portion of the model is executed to evaluate the new objective.
-It is generally not possible to connect more than one driver to an available input.

 Additionally, the objective function must always be either an output from a component or a function of available component outputs: